qui3xote/ottopyscript/README.md

 ## Installation
 1. [Install Pyscript](https://github.com/custom-components/pyscript) by either HACS (preferred) or manual method. **Be sure to set `allow_all_imports: true` in your pyscript configuration.**
 2. [Install ottoscript](https://github.com/qui3xote/ottoscript) in the `/config/` directory of your HA instance.
-You can download the folder or use git clone, but make sure the entirety of the repo is in /config/ottoscript/
+You can download the latest or git clone on the master branch, but make sure the entirety of the repo is in /config/ottoscript/
-3. Clone this repository into `/config/pyscript/apps/` (If this directory doesn't exist, you probably didn't reboot after install pyscript).
+3. Clone this repository into `/config/pyscript/apps/` or download the latest release and copy the files to the same location.
+(If this directory doesn't exist, you probably didn't reboot after install pyscript).

 ## Configuration